redhat-benelux/AToOCP/README.md

 openshift_token=api_token
 ```

-With the "inventory" file being customized to your environment, run the following command to execute the installation role:
+With the "*inventory*" file being customized to your environment, run the following command to execute the installation role:
 ```
 ansible-playbook -i inventory install.yml
 ```

 ## Backup
-With the same "inventory" file being customized to your environment, run the following command to execute the backup role:
+With the same "*inventory*" file being customized to your environment, run the following command to execute the backup role:
 ```
 ansible-playbook -i inventory backup.yml
 ```
 This will create 2 files each time:

 - one backup file with the timestamp of the backup
-- one backup file called "latest" replacing the previous "latest" file
+- one backup file called "*latest*" replacing the previous "*latest*" file

 ## Restore
-With the same "inventory" file being customized to your environment, run the following command to execute the restore role:
+With the same "*inventory*" file being customized to your environment, run the following command to execute the restore role:
 ```
 ansible-playbook -i inventory restore.yml
 ```
-By default, the restore role will pickup the "latest" available backup.
+By default, the restore role will pickup the "*latest*" available backup.